confused-Techie/sloth/README.md

 Within it there are a few values used to direct the whole the process:

-* `sourceDirectory` The string path of where your Markdown documents reside.
+* `sourceDirectory`: <string> The path to your source Markdown documents.
-* `buildDirectory` The string path of where to place your built files.
+* `buildDirectory`: <string> The path of where to place markdown documents.
-* `devPort` An optional numeric port to use when running the developer browser.
+* `devPort`: <integer> The port of which to run the dev server on.

-Additionally there are a few values related to building your JavaScript:
-* `jsSourceDirectory` The string path of where your JavaScript files reside.
+* `jsBuildDirectory`: <string> The path of where to place JavaScript files.
+Defaults to `buildDirectory`.
+* `jsSourceDirectory`: <string> The path to your JavaScript source files.
 Defaults to `./assets/js`.
+* `jsMinifyGenerateSourceMap`: <boolean> Whether or not to generate a source map for minified files.
+* `jsMinifyOptions`: <object> The options that will be passed directly to `terser`.
-* `jsBuildDirectory` The string path of where to place your minified JavaScript.
+* `cssBuildDirectory`: <string> The path of where to place CSS files.
 Defaults to `buildDirectory`.
-* `jsMinifyGenerateSourceMap` A boolean value, which if true will automatically configure the source map configuration for `terser`.
+* `cssSourceDirectory`: <string> The path to your SCSS files.
+Defaults to `./assets/css`.
+* `cssMinifyGenerateSourceMap`: <boolean> Whether or not to generate a source map for minified files.
-* `jsMinifyOptions` An object that will be directly passed to `terser` to control how JavaScript files are minified.
+* `cssMinifyOptions`: <object> The options that will be passed directly to `CleanCSS`.
+* `staticBuildDirectory`: <string> The path to place static files.
+* `staticSourceDirectory`: <*> This field is used to direct how any static files move from one directory to another.

+  This could be any of the following:
+    - A string of a path.
+    - An array of strings of paths.
+    - An array of objects each with a `to` and `from` keys specifiying where a file should move `to` and where `from`.
+      The `to` and `from` fields themselves can be a path directly to a file or to a directory.
+Where a directory will then copy the entire contents of that directory to the specified path.
+    - Additionally the array could be a mix of objects and strings.

+  Some common use cases here, and ones recommended to configure right out of the box could be:
+    - Moving images to an images folder `{ from: "./assets/img", to: "./dist/images" }`
+    - Moving files from a `node_module` `{ from: "./node_modules/dep/img.png", to: "./dist/images/img.png" }`

+      But please note this should not be used for files that need to be processed.
+As once moved they will not receive any processing on them.
+If you need to include additional Markdown that should be done using the include feature of the markdown document, or if you need to include some CSS that should be done using the SCSS include feature.

 ## Markdown Frontmatter